HomeHealth & LifestyleRV Awnings for Every Adventure: Styles, Features, and Setup Tips

 Tips for Setup and Care

 Always check the forecast before extending your awning.
-While many are designed to handle light wind and rain, it’s best to retract them during storms or high winds unless you have models with built-in sensors.
+Most of them are light wind and rain resistant, but it is still better to take them in during storms or high winds unless you have models that come with built-in sensors.

 Lubricate the moving parts of your manual or electric awning once or twice a season.
 A dry silicone spray on the arms and joints keeps everything moving smoothly.